-The current members of the Audit Committee are Ms. Skidmore and Messrs.
-Krusi, Mercado, Sandbrook, Schultz and Tang, none of whom is or has been an executive officer or employee of the Company at any time.
-The Board has determined that the committee consists entirely of directors who meet the independence requirements of the NYSE's listing standards, the Board's Independence Guidelines (discussed below at "Corporate Governance- Independence") and the rules and regulations under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-In addition, the Board has determined that each member of the Audit Committee is financially literate, and based on accounting or related financial management expertise, that each of Ms. Skidmore and Messrs.
-Krusi, Mercado, Sandbrook, Schultz and Tang are audit committee financial experts.
+- Effective following the Annual Meeting, Mr. Mercado will commence serving as the Audit Committee Chair. - The Board has determined that the Audit Committee consists entirely of directors who meet the independence requirements of the NYSE's listing standards, the Board's Independence Guidelines (discussed below at "Corporate Governance-Independence") and the rules and regulations under the Securities Exchange Act of 1934, as amended (the "Exchange Act"). - No member is or has been an executive officer or employee of the Company at any time. - The Board has determined that each member of the Audit Committee is financially literate and, based on accounting or related financial management expertise, that each member is an audit committee financial expert.